DigiNode-Tools/diginode-tools/README.md

 ## DigiNode Status Monitor

 Let's you monitor your DigiNode from the terminal.
+It can be run by entering: `diginode` from the command line.

 - Monitor your DigiNode on your local machine via the terminal.
 I also works remotely over SSH.
 - Displays live DigiByte and DigiAsset data including: